miquels/webdavfs/DAV-requirements.md

   or not correctly.
 - Partial PUT support.
-  This means writing just a part of a file, updating it in-place, instead of replacing an existing file.
-This driver detects what webserver it is talking  to.
+  This means writing just a part of a file, updating it in-place, instead of replacing an existing file. webdavFS detects what webserver it is talking  to.
 If it's Apache it uses PUT + Content-Range, if it's SabreDAV it uses PATCH + X-Update-Range.
 For more info, see:
   https://blog.sphere.chronosempire.org.uk/2012/11/21/webdav-and-the-http-patch-nightmare